October 11, 2022

 Let me guess how you landed on this page: you heard people around you talking about this tool called Google Tag Manager (GTM).
-Actually, you keep noticing this name more and more often in forums, various events, etc. Some say that it will help you track visitors much easier, while others promise that you won’t need developers anymore, you’ll be able to install tracking codes/pixels all by yourself.
+You keep noticing this name more and more often in forums, various events, etc. Some say it will help you track website visitors much easier, while others promise that you won’t need developers anymore.
+You’ll be able to install tracking codes/pixels all by yourself.

 In this article, I’ll explain why you should use Google Tag Manager and what it’s good for.
 In plain English.